Skip to main content

 Best for: Students and researchers reading papers outside their expertise.

-5. Claude (with Projects) : Best for General Document Analysis
+5. Claude (with Projects): Best AI Research Assistant for General Analysis

 Best for: Users who want flexibility beyond research papers

-Anthropic's Claude offers Projects feature that lets you upload documents and maintain context across conversations:similar to NotebookLM but with Claude's stronger reasoning capabilities.
+Anthropic's Claude offers a Projects feature that lets you upload sources and maintain context across conversations.
+Similar to NotebookLM but with stronger reasoning capabilities.
+See our detailed comparison of NotebookLM vs Claude Projects.

 How it compares to NotebookLM: